chung-leong/react-seq/doc/manageEvents.md

 ]).then(arr => arr.flat());
 ```

 `or` and `and` are callable functions.
-You can use them to a promise not created by `eventual` to the chain:
+You can use them to add a promise from elsewhere to the chain:

 ```js
 const res = await fetch(url, { signal });